cleanflight/cleanflight/docs/Board - CC3D.md

 # Upgrading

 You can connect CC3D to cleanflight configurator by USB, but you cannot upgrade board by USB.
 You have to use FTDI connected to Main port and upgrade firmware via cleanflight configurator "Firmware" tab.
+You don't have to short 3.3 and SBL pads to do that.

 # Restoring OpenPilot bootloader